chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

         curl https://raw.githubusercontent.com/chef/automate/main/dev/infra_server_objects_count_collector.sh -o infra_server_objects_count_collector.sh
     ```

-    where
+    where:

-        `-S` is the Chef Server URL
+    - `-S` is the Chef Server URL
-        '-K` is the path of pivotal.pem file
+    - '-K` is the path of pivotal.pem file
-        '-F` is the path to store the output file
+    - '-F` is the path to store the output file

 - Execute the below command to get the counts of objects